RESOStandards/transport/proposals/data-provenance.md

 This proposal uses the RESO Unique Organization and System Identifiers (UOIs and USIs) to address this issue.

 <br />

 # Section 1: Purpose
 The RESO Data Dictionary includes OriginatingSystem and SourceSystem Key, ID, and Name fields in each resource to identify where a given record originated or where it was obtained from.

-However, there are a couple of challenges with the current approach:
+However, there are a couple of challenges with the this approach:
 * If a record moves through more than two systems, the intermediate provenance is lost.
-* The IDs being used to describe organizations and systems are not standardized, which results in additional custom mapping and programming work.
+* The names, IDs, and keys being used to describe organizations and systems are not standardized, which results in additional custom mapping and programming work.

-This proposal adds support for complete provenance records as a way to standardize IDs without affecting current OriginatingSystem or SourceSystem ID/Name/Key information, which are highly utilized and should continue to exist as local fields as long as Provenance is also present.
+This proposal adds support for complete provenance records as a way to standardize IDs without affecting current OriginatingSystem or SourceSystem ID/Name/Key information, which are highly utilized fields and can continue to exist locally as long as Provenance is also present.

 <br />

 # Section 2: Specification

-## Section 2.1: Metadata Definition of Provenance
+## Section 2.1: Metadata Definition of the Provenance Resource

-This specification defines a new resource called Provenance and a new navigation property, also called Provenance, which can be expanded into each resource that supports it as needed.
+This specification defines a new resource called Provenance and a new navigation property, also called Provenance, which can be expanded into each resource that supports it, as needed.

 ```xml
 <EntityType Name="Provenance">